Insects from several orders including Coleoptera, Lepidoptera, Diptera and Hymenoptera

 Pest monitoring Watch for the adults or the occurrence of the first mines early in the spring as the leaves unfold.
 Scouting for damage is most critical for leafminers with multiple generations.
 If early leaf mining activity is minimal, no action is needed, but the plants should be inspected when the next generation is due again.
 Pheromone traps developed for some leafminers will help determine if a pesticide will be needed.
 In the case of the elm leafminer, there is a degree day model for predicting egg-laying by adult sawflies.

 Low numbers of leafminers provide food for the parasitoids that, in turn, keep number of mines low.
 Handpick and remove mined leaves or squish larvae within mines.
 Select cultivars that are less susceptible to leafminers.
 There is evidence that leafminers thrive when plants are stressed, so ensure that landscape plants are planted in the right place and receive water adequate for their needs.

-Many of the leafminers, even those that occasionally build to large populations, have natural enemies, such as parasitoids, that attack them.
+Many leafminers, even those that occasionally build to large populations, have natural enemies, such as parasitoids, that attack them.
 Often, about the time damage is intolerable, parasitoids readily find prey in which to lay eggs and by the next generation the leafminer population collapses.
 Healthy plants can recover from heavy defoliation.
 A plant under heavy attack will "dump" its leaves by forming a premature abscission layer dropping the leaf from the plant.
 The leafminer will perish unless it is already nearing pupation.
-Parasitoids sometimes can be seen in or on the leaf mining larvae.
+Parasitoids may be seen in or on the leaf mining larvae.